everchanger/aoc-2020/README.md

 ## Setup

-Clone this repo and run `npm install` to install dependecies.
+Fork this repo and run `npm install` to install dependecies.

 ## Running